mariasofiadf/FEUP_LBAW/artefacts/ebd.md

     CREATE FUNCTION user_bid() RETURNS TRIGGER AS
     $BODY$
     BEGIN
-        IF EXISTS (SELECT * FROM auction WHERE NEW.bidder_id = auction.seller_id AND NEW.auction_id = auction.id ) THEN
+        IF EXISTS (SELECT * FROM auction WHERE NEW.bidder_id = auction.seller_id AND NEW.auction_id = auction.auction_id ) THEN
-            RAISE EXCEPTION 'A member cannot bid on their own auction.';
+            RAISE EXCEPTION 'A user cannot bid on their own auction.';
         END IF;
         RETURN NEW;
     END